Grand Rapids Drive Hit the Court Tonight for Season Opener

 Smith, the first Drive coach, once said in a Grand Rapids Business Journal interview the key to growing and increasing the quality of play in the G-League will be paying players more, and with more players surviving in the NBA and more affiliations might mean better play on the court in Grand Rapids.

-*Photo courtesy of Think Stock
+*Photo courtesy of Grand Rapids Drive